 The neighborhood began as a river town along the Willamette River in 1882 when the Sellwood Real Estate Company purchased 321 acres from Rev. John Sellwood and began to sell residential lots.
 By 1885, about 500 people lived in the Sellwood area and the City of Sellwood was incorporated in early 1887.
 The main travel route, Milwaukie Road (Milwaukie Avenue), had been laid out by Benjamin Stark and William Pettygrove in the mid-1840's, connecting Sellwood with Milwaukie to the south and City of Portland to the north.
-In 1892 the nation's first electric, interurban streetcar carrying passengers was developed between Portland and Oregon City, and Sellwood was a major component of the system operated out of Sellwood.
+In 1892 the nation's first electric, interurban streetcar carrying passengers was developed between Portland and Oregon City, and Sellwood was a main link along that route.
+The car barn at the southern edge of the neighborhood was a major component of the system operated out of Sellwood.
 The interurban train system opened in 1905, carrying passengers and some freight, its alignment now being the Springwater Corridor.
 It split at "Golf Junction" (end of SE 13th Avenue), with one branch going to Milwaukie-Oregon City and the other to Gresham and Estacada.